 Interconnected with hundreds of kilometers of paths from the beginning of history, the villages of Mani met the tarmac road relatively recently.
 On its rocky soil, modern roads were forced to zig-zag to avoid the gorges and the deep ravines.
 Thus, many of the paths and cobbled pathways of Mani were preserved and were used by the locals.
 Subsidised by local and european programs, several hiking networks were developed, spreading across the peninsula from Avia to Cape Tenaro.
 However, these networks were never maintained, so much of them have now been closed down by vegetation - the thorny bushes of Mani make crossing absolutely impossible.
 However, the remaining trails are enough to give the hiker the joy of wandering to this blessed place.

 As the peninsula is very long, a division in sectors is needed, based on spatial features - infrastructure, catering, road network - to help the organization of travelling and hiking.
-Based on the above criteria, we distinguish four major sections in Western Mani:
+Based on the above criteria, we distinguish five major sub-regions in Mani:

 - the Avia area, extending from Verga to the hills above Kardamyli - its center is Kambos,